-Governments and sometimes the incumbent operators themselves don't see the potential to transform themselves into modern bus operators.
+Governments and sometimes the incumbent operators themselves do not see the potential for transformation into modern bus companies.
 In this case, the government may try to bring in a new operator from outside, and the incumbent industry may try and block the reform process all together.
-Convincing both the government and the incumbent operators that bus sector modernization is possible, by talking to successful operators that have gone through the process.
-Social outcomes are generally better when the incumbent operators see the long-term potential of formalizing their businesses and become constructively involved and supportive of the process.
-The following factors support the inclusion of existing opera-
+Experience sharing by successful operators who have gone through the process can help convince both the government and the incumbent operators that modernisation is possible.
+Social outcomes are generally better when the incumbent operators see the long-term potential of formalising their businesses and become constructively involved in the process.
+The following factors support the inclusion of existing operators: